vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

     - Each microservice has separate development, testing and deployment
     - Each microservice can be developed by separate team
     - Harder to build
-    - Easier to exten and maintain
+    - Easier to extend and maintain
     - Easier to scale up
-    - Easy to deploy or update just one microserivce instead of whole monolith
+    - Easy to deploy or update just one microservice instead of the whole monolith
 - One microservice usually consists of several services in service layer and corresponding data store
 - Microservices are well suited to run in the cloud
     - Easily manage scaling - number of microservice instances